 Notes on the Ingredients

-Jacques Pépin used a simple batter of flour, cold sparkling mineral water and baking powder.
+Jacques Pépin used a simple batter of flour, cold sparkling mineral water, salt, and baking powder.
 Incredibly easy to remember: a third, a third, a third.
 Specifically, a third cup of flour, a third cup of mineral water, a third teaspoon of baking powder.
 Quickly mixed together and kept cold, I found no way to improve on this.
 BTW, as Pépin demonstrated in other videos, this batter can be used for anything from corn to apples to make a nice fritter.

-Note: In the recipe below, I increase the proportions (1/2 cup each of the flour and water, 1/2 teaspoon baking power) to make sure we have extra for the mozzarella.
+Note: In the recipe below, I increase the proportions (1/2 cup each of the flour and water, 1/2 teaspoon baking powder) to make sure we have extra for a possible stuffing.
 Again, easy enough to remember — a half, a half, a half.

 I liked sweet basil mixed in the batter in relatively large pieces.
 Anything else seemed to distract from the blossoms.

 The research revealed prosciutto, ricotta, and mozzarella, and even anchovies suggested for stuffing inside the blossoms.
 After some testing, it was clear to me to the only thing I liked in the blossoms was fresh mozzarella.

 Notes on Technique

 The technique is pretty easy here, but a couple of issues are important to clarify.

 The stamens need to be removed.
 They are somewhat bitter.
 They are bright yellow and hard to miss.
 You will see them laying aside in the accompanying photos above.
-Additionally, a reality of organic produce, you need to check inside the blossoms for any extra guests.
+Additionally, given the reality of organic produce, you need to check inside the blossoms for any extra guests crawling inside.

 I determined that the type of oil is not very important.
 Some recipes use a drizzle of olive oil, some an inch or so of a neutral oil to deep fry.
 Some only a drizzle of the neutral oil.
 Testing determined a drizzle of oil on nonstick skillet works well and is certainly healthier.
 Both the neutral oil and olive oil work.
 Use your preference.